ucsb-cs48-s20/project-s0-t1-budget/docs/DEPLOY.md

 7. Once these steps are completed, on the page for your heroku app under settings, click "reveal config vars".
 You should have key value pairs for the following variables: AUTH0_CLIENT_ID, AUTH0_CLIENT_SECRET, AUTH0_DOMAIN, MONGODB_URI, MONGODB_URI_PRODUCTION, MONGODB_URI_STAGING, and SESSION_COOKIE_SECRET

+8. Navigate to the deploy tab in heroku and select whether you would like to deploy the master branch manually or automatically.

-8. When all of the previous steps are completed, you should be able to click the "Open app" button on heroku.
+9. When all of the previous steps are completed, you should be able to click the "Open app" button on heroku.

 # Deployment Testing